IBM/community-automation/ansible/request-ocs-fyre-play/README.md

  - Ansible 2.9 or later installed, with python3.
  - A healthy Fyre OCP+ OpenShift 4.4 or newer cluster in running state.
   - Min 3 worker nodes with /dev/vdb additional storage, 16 CPS and 64G mem.
- - oc client installed and oc login done to OCP cluster, if running local on ubuntu VM.
+ - oc client installed and oc login done to OCP cluster, if running local using `examples/inventory_local` on ubuntu VM.
- - Fyre root user password if running on cluster `inf` node.
+ - Fyre root user password, if running remote mode using `examples/inventory_remote_inf_node`, on cluster `inf` node.

 ## How to install oc client